Building Location-Aware Applications

 - Optimistic UI: Show success immediately, sync in background.
 Roll back if sync fails.

-Implementation note: For React Native and Expo applications, WatermelonDB provides a robust local database with sync capabilities.
+Implementation note: For React Native and Expo applications, WatermelonDB provides a reliable local database with sync capabilities.
 For web PWAs, IndexedDB with a sync layer handles most cases.
 The complexity is in conflict resolution, not storage.

 Geofencing